mchill/home/README.md

 ### Network

-All HTTP traffic is routed through Traefik, but TCP and UDP connections are exposed separately.
+All HTTP traffic is routed through Traefik, but UDP connections are exposed separately.
 Although additional entrypoints could be configured to proxy these connections, it adds no benefit other than load balancing due to the lack of host or path matching.

-MetalLB has been configured with a small pool to make port forwarding on the router easier.

 HTTPS traffic is secured behind Google forward authentication by default.
 Some exceptions are made for applications that don't work behind an additional layer of authentication (e.g., Plex and Home Assistant).